-You can invest in US stocks in two ways from India – indirectly and directly.
+You can invest in US stocks from India indirectly and directly.
+Popular options include direct equities, ETFs, and mutual funds.

 There are two options when it comes to direct investment methods: